BadrAlioui/boutique_shop/README.md

 - Allow customers to browse, search, and purchase products effortlessly.
 - Provide administrators with tools to manage the store effectively.
 - Ensure the platform is fully responsive across all devices.

 ---

+## Project Overview

+This Django project is organized into several apps, each handling a specific set of features:

+### Authentication (`authenticate` app)
+- **Features:**
+  - Manages user login, logout, registration, password changes, profile editing, and account deletion.
+  - Utilizes custom forms like `SignUpForm` and `EditProfileForm` along with Django’s built-in authentication system.
+- **Tests:**
+  - Comprehensive tests ensure that all authentication views (login, logout, registration, etc.) work as expected.

+### Home (`home` app)
+- **Features:**
+  - Contains the homepage and a contact page.
+  - The contact page has a form that sends emails using Django’s email system.
+- **Tests:**
+  - Tests verify that both the homepage and contact page render correctly and that the contact form properly sends emails.

+### Newsletter (`newsletter` app)
+- **Features:**
+  - Allows users to subscribe to the newsletter.
+  - Sends a welcome email when someone subscribes.
+  - Prevents duplicate subscriptions and validates email addresses.
+- **Tests:**
+  - Tests ensure that subscriptions are handled correctly, duplicate entries are blocked, and invalid emails are rejected.

+### Store (`store` app)
+- **Features:**
+  - Lets users browse products, view detailed product pages, and submit reviews.
+  - Provides admin functionality to add, update, or delete products.
+  - Integrates with Stripe for payment processing.
+  - Manages orders and processes refund requests.
+  - Uses Cloudinary to handle product images.
+- **Models & Validations:**
+  - **Category:** Organizes products into groups.
+  - **Product:** Manages product details, including stock and price validations.
+  - **Review:** Allows users to rate and comment on products.
+  - **Order:** Tracks order details and statuses.
+  - **Refund:** Handles refund requests and tracks their status.
+- **Tests:**
+  - Extensive tests cover forms (e.g., `ProductForm`, `ReviewForm`, `RefundForm`), model validations, and view functionality (product listing, payment processing, refund requests, etc.).

+## Testing Overview

+The project includes a robust test suite that covers:
+- **View Tests:** To ensure every page (authentication, home, newsletter, and store) loads correctly and behaves as expected.
+- **Form Tests:** To validate both correct and erroneous input cases.
+- **Model Tests:** To check model relationships and custom validations.
+- **Integration Tests:** To simulate complete user workflows—such as payment processing and refund requests—while integrating with external services like Stripe and email systems.

+---